Maryland

 State-based SP bills

-None since 2019, Healthy Maryland Act (SB 871) Introduced by Senator Pinsky and 11 others 2/7/19 and HB 1087-Introduced by Delegates Barron, Acevero, Pena-Melnyk, and 29 others.
-2/8/19
+First filed in 2012, but none since 2020, Healthy Maryland Act (SB 871) last introduced by Senator Pinsky and 11 others 2/7/19 and HB 1087-Introduced by Delegates Barron, Acevero, Pena-Melnyk, and 29 others.
+2/8/19.
+They were never brought to a vote.

 Related Legislation